chiisquare/100-days-of-code/log.md

 **Today's Progress**: Downloaded Android Studio on my Surface.
 Looked up UI stuff.

 **Thoughts:** Pretty straightforward.
 I have high hopes for my course so far.
 I feel like I'm putting a lot of pressure on this being something I'll make money out of, but I just gotta stay in the moment and focus on taking it one step at a time.

+### Day 4: January 27, 2022 Thursday

+*Today's Progress**: tried to get AVD (android virtual device) working, it's basically an emulator.

+**Thoughts:** slow progress. mostly worked on applying for jobs.

+### Day 5: January 31, 2022, Monday (skipped Friday, Saturday, and Sunday afaik... restart challenge?)

+**Today's Progress**: just did ~20 minutes of CSS on Free Code Camp.

+**Thoughts:**  I think I need to do things one at a time.
+Working on two languages at once is a lot for me right now.